k-yoshimi/Komega/doc/library/en/komega_algorithm_en.rst

 Hereafter, the number of the left (right) side vector is written as :math:`N_L` (:math:`N_R`).

-The following methods can be selected by explicitly specifying them in "cg" area of the input file.
+The following methods can be selected.

 - QMR_SYM method :ref:`[3] <ref>`